A number of clubs have already secured their spots in the 2025-26 FA Youth Cup fourth round proper as the competition progresses.

 Norwich City and Stoke City were two of the EFL Championship clubs entering the competition at this stage but it was the Canaries who came out on top in a 2-1 win.

-Owen Moore’s penalty was the difference in a 1-0 win for Shrewsbury Town which ended FC Halifax Town’s impressive run to the third round earlier this week.
+Owen Moore’s penalty was the difference in a 1-0 win for Shrewsbury Town which ended FC Halifax Town’s impressive run to the third round last week.

 Elsewhere, Sunderland ran out 3-0 winners over Nottingham Forest at Eppleton Colliery Welfare.